utily/cloudly-storage/README.md

 remove(id: Identifier[]): Promise<boolean[]>
 ```
 ### partition
-The partition function can be used to create partitions, theoretically infinitly many partitions can be created but don't go crazy with it.
+The partition function can be used to create partitions, theoretically infinitely many partitions can be created but don't go crazy with it.
 ```ts
 partition(...partition: Identifier[]): S
 ```
-## Indecies
+## indices
 There exists 3 types of keys in the Database, `id`, `changed` and `doc`; each adds functionality to the database.
 The definitions below are based on how they look in the `Archive`; the buffer uses a small variation of these keys where the type of the document as well as the slash following the type is omitted.

 ### doc
 The doc-index contains the document the user wants to store/load/update.
-The structure of the doc-key makes it possible, easy and fast to list ceratin a partition and query it on created time with a date range.
+The structure of the doc-key makes it possible, easy and fast to list certain a partition and query it on created time with a date range.

 Definition:
 ```ts